dtcenter/METplus/docs/Release_Guide/release_steps/coordinated/announce_release.rst

 .. dropdown:: Instructions

-  * Contact the METplus project manager to announce the coordinated release via email.
+  * Send an email to the 'metplus-all' Google group indicating the completion of the coordinated METplus release.
+This email serves as notification to the project manager that an announcement can now be sent to the METplus community.

-  * Contact the RAL-IT group to request that the coordinated release components be installed in */usr/local* to be used on all RAL machines.
+  * Contact the RAL-IT group to request that the coordinated release components be installed in */nrit/ral* to be used on all RAL machines.